 Indian nationalism origins The phenomenon of Indian nationalism as an open political movement for independence (Swaraj) gained real impetus in the 1920s with the return of Gandhi to India, and as the world knows, reached its goal in 1947, when Sathya Sai Baba was around 20 years old (depending on which of his two much different birth dates one finds the best documented).
 Sathya Sai Baba always warmly endorsed Mahatma Gandhi.

-As regards nationalism, the ideals of Gandhi and Sathya Sai Baba were most often very similar.
+As regards nationalism, the ideals of Gandhi and Sathya Sai Baba were in some respects very similar, but not in others.
 One must realize that the adulation of Gandhi has been adumbrated both by a rising tide of historical research and critical voices concerning Gandhi himself and by historical events (which never followed Gandhi’s recipe for religious revival and agrarian rather than industrial development).
 There are many parallels between their ideals and religious preaching, neither of which produced anything remotely like the promised results.

-The religious and political history of Mahatma Gandhi is still revered by a great number of Indians and many world figures, including various non-violent peace movements.
+The religious and political contribution of Mahatma Gandhi is still paid lip service and sometimes revered by a great number of Indians and many world figures, including various non-violent peace movements.
 Yet It is a historical fact that both Gandhi’s doctrines have long since ceased to have any effective role in Indian society, faced as was the nation with such a divided populace with its overwhelming problems of poverty, suffering, crime and extreme religious violence etc.

 In hoping to capture some of the effulgence of Gandhi’s symbolic legacy, frequent lip-service is paid to his name by those who themselves could never agree with the policies and beliefs Gandhi himself held, and whose own actions and agendas diverge vastly from their figurehead.
 Though Gandhi, above any other single figure, eventually led Indian nationalism to victory of Independence in 1947 through his courageous personal example, his almost complete lack of political vision for India after the British meant that he left no legacy of constructive politics or real plans for social improvement.
 He withdrew from the Congress Party leadership and was side-lined after Independence.